-Vision: Minnesotans will lead healthier lives and live in safer environments
+Vision: Minnesotans will lead healthier lives in safer environments

-- To identify differences in the levels of chemicals among Minnesota's diverse populations, which may differ by income, ethnicity, culture, or geographic location
+- Identify differences in the levels of chemicals among Minnesota's diverse populations, which may differ by income, ethnicity, culture, or geographic location

-- To assess the need for public health policy and action
+- Assess the need for public health policy and action

-- To track changes over time to find out whether actions taken to reduce chemical exposures have been effective
+- Track changes over time to find out whether actions taken to reduce chemical exposures have been effective

 - Protect Future Generations

-- Choose Chemicals Wisely So People Can Take Action
+- Select Chemicals for Biomonitoring So People Can Take Action

 - Use a Smart, Cost-Effective Tracking Approach